NeuromatchAcademy/course-content-dl/book/README.md

 **Important:** Do not install jupyter-book 0.11 or later at this point, as there are breaking changes in how it handles the table of contents file we generate.

+5. Copy files from precourse-main

+`mv ../precourse/prereqs .`

-4. Create a symlink in the book dir to the tutorials dir.
+6. Create a symlink in the book dir to the tutorials dir.
 From the repo (i.e., course-content) root directory:

 `ln -s ../tutorials book/tutorials`

 `ln -s ../projects book/projects`

+`ln -s ../prereqs book/prereqs`

-5. Prepare repo for book building
+7. Prepare repo for book building

 `python ../nmaci-main/scripts/generate_book_dl.py arg`